yar904/rork-kurdish-cuisine-cashier-system/README.md

 1. **iOS**: Download the [Rork app from the App Store](https://apps.apple.com/app/rork) or [Expo Go](https://apps.apple.com/app/expo-go/id982107779)
 2. **Android**: Download the [Expo Go app from Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent)
-3. Run `bun run start` and scan the QR code from your development server
+3. Run `npm run start` and scan the QR code from your development server

 ### **In your browser**

-Run `bun start-web` to test in a web browser.
+Run `npm run web` to test in a web browser.
 Note: The browser preview is great for quick testing, but some native features may not be available.

 ### **iOS Simulator / Android Emulator**